 I have reached out to brands before.
 I have a media kit that I created myself, just basic of my monthly stats etc. I find a contact for social media and pitch my idea.
 What it is NOT is “I need a new sofa” and I want you to send it to me and pay me this much.
 What it IS is “I have this idea that would be great for your brand because…” and I would love to work with you!
 Then you talk rates after that.
 And sometimes there is no rate, it is just getting your foot in the door!
 And you work for trade for that first post if it is a brand you want an on-going partnership with!

 Making Money Blogging with Ads-

 I was able to get ads put onto my blog when I had over 100k page views to my blog a month.
 I work with Ad Thrive.
 And they are awesome to handle it all.
 I will give you an idea that you can make about 1-2% off of ad’s based on what your page views are a month.
-My page views range from 500k-800k.
+My page views average a million a month.
 There are other resources to put ads on your blog before you hit 100k, I know many who use Mediavine.

 Making Money Blogging with Affiliate Sales-

 I work with Reward Style- the behind the scenes of the App- Like to Know it.
 This is where I can easily “link” product that I buy.
 This is a company that you have to get approved for to join based off your business.
 You can link things up on your own thru other affiliate sale networks or you can manually do it on your own with each brand.
 I love this way to share product with my readers.
 It is a win-win.
 It also saves me time, they have an easy linking process to get it to the blog.
 And it changes NOTHING for readers, you are not charged more from an affiliate link.
 My income varies from month to month but an example is on average I make 1%+ of my page views per month on affiliate sales.